How Students Find Ideas for Books and Articles to Read in Accelerated Reader

 Finding Articles by Category

-Students can also find articles to read by category.
+Students can also find articles to read by category if articles are available at the school.
 The student selects one of the article categories at the bottom of the page.

 If the student sees an article in that category that he or she would like to read, the student selects Read & Take Quiz.
 Notice that when you select a category, Accelerated Reader applies the "Articles" and "Non-Fiction" filters on the left side of the page, and the category name is in the search field.
 The student can clear these selections by clicking the x next to the category name in the search field ("Education" in the example below).